OSMa-Bench: Evaluating Open Semantic Mapping Under Varying Lighting Conditions: Experiments

 Functional Relationships were challenging for LLM to interpret correctly, often leading to inconsistent or ambiguous answers.
-As a result, many of these questions were removed during the validation process, leaving only a small proportion in the final datasets.
-Due to the low number of these questions, their inclusion would make comparisons with other categories unreliable.
-Thus, we exclude them from evaluation.
+As a result, many of these questions were removed during the validation process and, as a result, we excluded them from the evaluation.

-For more fair comparison between different methods we replaced ChatGPT4 LLM originally suggested by ConceptGraphs~\cite{gu2024conceptgraphs} by LLaMa3.1-8B~\cite{dubey2024llama} also used by BBQ~\cite{linok2024beyond}.
-While LLM plays an important role in building a semantic graph, it is not a part of reported contributions, and most approaches use it of-the-shelf.
-Moreover, we wanted to verify performance given more compact model.